 handle many requests at once.
 If you want to use it you can add

 pip freeze to update the requirements.txt file as explained above) and

 runapp.py to look like the following.

 import os from paste.deploy import loadapp from paste.script.cherrypy_server import cpwsgi_server if __name__ == "__main__": port = int(os.environ.get("PORT", 5000)) wsgi_app = loadapp('config:production.ini', relative_to='.') cpwsgi_server(wsgi_app, host='0.0.0.0', port=port, numthreads=10, request_queue_size=200)

-Heroku add-on’s generally communicate their settings via OS environ variables.
-These can be easily incorporated into your applications settings, for example:
+Heroku add-ons generally communicate their settings via OS environment variables.
+These can be easily incorporated into your applications settings as show in the following example.

 # In your pyramid apps main init import os from pyramid.config import Configurator from myproject.resources import Root def main(global_config, **settings): """ This function returns a Pyramid WSGI application. """ # Look at the environment to get the memcache server settings memcache_server = os.environ.get('MEMCACHE_SERVERS') settings['beaker.cache.url'] = memcache_server config = Configurator(root_factory=Root, settings=settings) config.add_view('myproject.views.my_view', context='myproject.resources.Root', renderer='myproject:templates/mytemplate.pt') config.add_static_view('static', 'myproject:static') return config.make_wsgi_app()